connor11528/cs-fundamentals/README.md

 This is tangentially related to interviews.
 Below is a list of companies that feature blog posts from guest authors.
 Blogging and teaching others can be a powerful way to comprehend new material, fine tune your writing skills, gain exposure and potentially even make money!
 If you have a technical blog open to new contributors please [submit a PR](https://github.com/connor11528/coding-interviews/pulls)

-- Scotch.io ([write-for-us](https://scotch.io/write-for-us)) - this has been my go to source for web development tutorials for years.
+- [Scotch.io](https://scotch.io/write-for-us) - this has been my go to source for web development tutorials for years.
 Code on the rocks

-- Snipcart ([company blog](https://snipcart.com/guest-posting)) - company interested in Vue.js, eCommerce, Javascript and the JAMstack.
+- [Snipcart](https://snipcart.com/guest-posting) - company interested in Vue.js, eCommerce, Javascript and the JAMstack.
 There is some really great writing and code samples on here

-- JScrambler ([blog](https://blog.jscrambler.com/)) - company interested in Javascript tutorials.
+- [JScrambler](https://blog.jscrambler.com/) - company interested in Javascript tutorials.
 I wrote a post for them on using Vue.js and Vuelog to make a static blogging app.
 Check out the full article [here](https://blog.jscrambler.com/generate-a-static-markdown-blog-using-vuelog/)

 ## Words of wisdom

 1) Don’t sell anything you wouldn’t buy yourself
 2) Don’t work for anyone you don’t respect and admire
 3) Work only with people you enjoy